 Assistant Professor of Psychiatry, Baylor College of Medicine

-Dr. Puri's expertise is in psychosomatic medicine and psychodynamic psychotherapy.
+Dr. Puri's expertise is in adult psychiatry with special expertise in psychosomatic medicine and psychodynamic psychotherapy.
 He regularly presents on such topics at national conferences, including those of the American Psychiatric Association, the Academy of Psychosomatic Medicine, Association for Academic Psychiatry and the Association of Directors of Psychiatric Residency Training.

 Colleen O'Byrne, PsyD

 Dr. O'Byrne's expertise includes psychodynamic psychotherapy, cognitive processing therapy, eye movement desensitization and reprocessing therapy, prolonged exposure therapy and clinical hypnosis.
 Her research interests include trauma and attachment.
 She co-facilitates the Group Psychotherapy and Trauma Education groups.